MouCou/EobotAPI/README.md

 ## Welcome to Eobot Manager Project
+### This is not an official release, and Eobot is not the issuer !

 The manager project is actually more of a demo project than a full manager, which serves to show what the API can do.